cs1730/csx730-uthread/README.md

 the project boils down to careful _planning_.
 Drawing a state diagram before writing any code will help.

+You may find it useful to assign a thread for the calling process.
+This "main" thread does not need its own stack since it's supposed to represent the main execution of the process itself.
+This makes is convenient

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project